data-preservation-programs/singularity/docs/en/cli-reference/storage/update/dropbox.md

    --root-namespace
       Specify a different Dropbox namespace ID to use as the root for all paths.

+   --export-formats
+      Comma separated list of preferred formats for exporting files

+      Certain Dropbox files can only be accessed by exporting them to another format.
+      These include Dropbox Paper documents.

+      For each such file, rclone will choose the first format on this list that Dropbox considers valid.
+If none is valid, it will choose Dropbox's default format.

+      Known formats include: "html", "md" (markdown)

+   --skip-exports
+      Skip exportable files in all listings.

+      If given, exportable files practically become invisible to rclone.

+   --show-all-exports
+      Show all exportable files in listings.

+      Adding this flag will allow all exportable files to be server side copied.
+      Note that rclone doesn't add extensions to the exportable file names in this mode.

+      Do **not** use this flag when trying to download exportable files - rclone will fail to download them.

    --batch-mode
       Upload file batching sync|async|off.